Attadale railway station: History

+The station was opened in 1880 by the Highland Railway, even though the line through Attadale had been opened ten years earlier.
+Some give the opening date of the station as 1875 or 1877, but only as a private halt, affirming its public opening in 1880.

 Facilities

 The platform has a waiting room, help point, bench and bike racks.
 The station is not step-free.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Four trains each way call (on request) on weekdays/Saturdays and one each way all year on Sundays, plus a second from May to late September only.

-Cultural References
+Cultural references

 The station featured in episode one of the Channel 4 documentary series Paul Merton's Secret Stations on 1 May 2016, when presenter Paul Merton alighted there en route to visiting a salmon breeding farm on the shores of Loch Carron.